You can view the advanced test analytics on the same screen you use to check and exam.

 Test Standard Deviation

 The standard deviation is used to tell how spread out the scores were for the test.
-About 68 percent of students' score fall within one standard deviation from the average score.
+About 68 percent of student's scores fall within one standard deviation from the average score.
 A low standard deviation means that most students score around the same on this exam.
 A higher standard deviation indicates that there was more variance in the test scores.

 Test Duration Average